 Curly hair comes in many forms, and this guide will enlighten you on everything you need to know to care for this type in the best way possible.
 From how to identify your curls, to how to wash and care for them, with this knowledge, you’ll have gorgeous, bouncy curls in no time!

 Characteristics of Curly Hair

 Wavy hair on the other hand has a slightly different curl pattern because it is typically in between straight and curly hair.
-This means the curls can appear looser and more tousled.
-Whereas coily hair differs again because the characteristics of this hair type means the curl pattern is a lot tighter together.
+This means the waves can appear looser and more tousled.
+Whereas coily hair differs again because the characteristics of this hair type mean the pattern is a lot tighter.
 Seeing the appearance as more of a ‘Z’ formation.

 Once you’ve discovered that you have curly hair, it’s important to also find your hair porosity.
 Depending on whether you have high porosity, medium porosity, or low porosity, you will want to care for your curly hair in different ways.

 Type 3A Hair